MichaIng/DietPi-Docs/DietPi-Docs_Todo.md

   - **First boot on DietPi** (move this from the [*Installation on SBC*](https://dietpi.com/docs/user-guide_install/#3-first-boot-on-dietpi) section to here)

+Idea: Use tabs in the content area (like there: https://dietpi.com/docs/dietpi-software-desktop/#lxde-ultra-lightweight-desktop) to distinguish between SBC, native PC, VirtualBox,etc.
+Below the tab area the *First boot on DietPi* section is located.

+**ToDo Stephan:** Implement the changed *Installation* structure.

 ### 3.2 Description of *dietpi-software* usage
 1. Move [4.
 Install software with the DietPi-Software tool](https://dietpi.com/docs/user-guide_install/#4-install-software-with-the-dietpi-software-tool) to [DietPi Optimised software Index](https://dietpi.com/docs/user-optimised-software/) ?
   *dietpi-software* should not be a tool which is run only once during the installation.

+Shall be moved to *Getting started*.

+*Getting started* shall contain often used procedures.
+Seldom used procedures shall be in *Advanced configuration & DietPi tools*.

+# xxx go ahead here

 ## 4 Supported Single Board Computers (SBCs)
 See there: https://dietpi.com/docs/hardware-supported_sbc/.